Recommended Gear

 (AmazonB&H)

-This combination is a powerful system with great image quality, excellent low light performance, and a lens with a 28-112mm 35mm equivalent reach at a constant f/2.8.
+This combination is a powerful system with excellent image quality, excellent low light performance, and a lens with a great reach that will serve you across many types of films.

 (AmazonB&H)